 Cons of above-the-muscle placement for breast implants:

-- Appearance of the actual implant may be more noticeable because the implant is sitting on top of the muscle (especially if the patient is thin)
+- The appearance of the actual implant may be more noticeable because the implant is sitting on top of the muscle (especially if the patient is thin)

 - More interference with Mammogram procedures